Dogs Penis Coming Fully Out and Stuck

 - Firstly clean the exposed penis thoroughly, checking for foreign bodies like hair, dirt, grit, or seeds.

-- A lubricant such as KY jelly or vaseline once again I always keep this in my house This aids the penis to slide easier back into its sheath.
+- A lubricant such as KY jelly or vaseline, something I always keep in my house This aids the penis to slide easier back into its sheath.

 - If the above treatments do not work then mix up a sugar paste using normal white sugar and water this should be spread gently massaged into the shaft of the penis as it acts to reduce the fluid and swelling, you should see signs of shrinkage within 30 seconds.
-In technical terms, the sugar paste acts as “hyperosmotic agent”.
+In technical terms, the sugar paste acts as a “hyperosmotic agent”.
+Simply put the sugar paste draws the fluid from the tissues to help to reduce the swelling and shrink the penis.
+You should start to see a reduction in size in a couple of minutes

-Musket was fine, though this has now happened seven times in a fairly short space of time and I am considering medical intervention.
+Musket, was fine, though this has now happened seven times in a fairly short space of time and I am considering medical intervention.
+That intervention may require castration, which I am intrinsically against except for medical requirements.

 Stan Rawlinson February 2021